Comics Buyer's Guide: A Look Back

 Maggie Thompson continues to blog on her website; she can also be found on Twitter.
 Maggie's blog post about the end of the magazine appears here.
 I’m working with her on a number of comics research activities.
 Maggie also blogs for Comic Con International's Toucan blog.
 Brent’s Twitter feed is here; he has remained active in the field as well.
 Many of the other columnists can be found on social media, promoting their new works.
 Sadly, Chet Krause passed away in June 2016.

 There is no digital archives of CBG, beyond the DVDs produced for the last few years.
 Krause did not own the rights to many of the columns that appeared in the 1980s and 1990s, and excising that material would have been impractical.
-Lone Star, source of several images for this article, has a huge assortment of back issues available.

 As a reader in high school, CBG gave me a sense of community; as an editor, it gave me the chance to talk comics with thousands of people at once, and to advance some of my historical interests.
 The magazine changed my life, and I know that it touched others as well.